-If you are in the process of shopping for new window sills, then there is a good chance that you have at least run into a little bit of trouble when it comes to finding the right sills for your existing windows that are also within your price range.
-The good news is that there is a reputable company out there with a lot of experience and specialization in not only window sills, but window thresholds as well.
-This company is known as Stonexchange, and no matter what specific kind of window sill you may be looking for to install in your home, you can be sure to find it through us.
-We offer a wide variety of materials when it comes to our sills, such as travertine, carrara, cream sahara marfil, black granite, and any other finish that you could possibly have in mind to make your windows stand out on the interior.
+If you are in the process of shopping for new window sills, then there is a good chance that you have run into a little bit of trouble when it comes to finding the right sills that are also within your price range.
+The good news is that there is a reputable company with loads of experience and specialization in not only window sills, but window thresholds as well.
+At Stonexchange, you can be sure to find the specific window sill you are looking for to install in your home.
+We offer a wide variety of materials when it comes to our window sills, such as Travertine, Carrara, Cream Sahara Marfil, Black Granite, and any other finish that you have in mind for your next home project.

-Once you have all the materials that you need to install the window sill, you are going to want to start by cleaning the area where the sill is to be installed with a standard cleaner.
-Spray the wall area down and, moments later, wipe it up with a clean towel.
+1. Start by cleaning the area where the sill is to be installed with a standard cleaner.
+Spray the wall area down and wipe it up with a clean towel.
 This will prepare the wall for the strong adhesive that you will be applying to it later on.

-Next, using a level, set up the shelf to be installed.
+2. Using a level, set up the shelf to be installed.
 You need to ensure that it is perfectly level so that the window sill will not look crooked.
 Drill the necessary holes in the wall that will be used to hang the shelf.

-Next, you are going to need to install the apron of the sill, which is the bottom part that is usually decorative.
+3. Next, you need to install the apron of the sill, which is the bottom portion that is usually decorative.
 This is typically done with the adhesive glue, which you can buy at your local home supply store.
 Simply use the adhesive, applying it to the back of the sill and then pushing it into place.
-It is a good idea to read the instructions on the back of the adhesive to figure out how long it will need to dry and whether or not you should apply any pressure to the sill as it is doing so.
+It is a good idea to read the instructions on the back of the adhesive to figure out how long it will need to dry and whether or not you should apply any pressure to the sill.